 If you're a fan of New York-style cheesecake, then you'll love the keto-friendly version of this all-time classic.
 Made with just 8 ingredients and ready in approximately an hour, this keto cheesecake is perfect for any occasion.
 It's also freezer friendly and true to the keto diet: low in carbs and high in fat.

 What's more, this keto cheesecake includes our MCT Creamer for added flavor and keto benefits.
 It also tastes just as good as the real thing with its crumbly crust and creamy and dense filling.
-Go ahead and serve it to your friend and family; we bet even they won't notice the difference.
+Feel free to serve it to your friend and family; they won't even notice the difference.

-Continue reading and learn how to make this keto cheesecake yourself.
+Continue reading and learn how to make this keto cheesecake.
 You’ll also see what tweaking you can do, and what benefits you get with every slice.

 To make this keto cheesecake, you'll need the 8 ingredients below, a 9-inch springform pan, and a hand or stand mixer.

 Total Time: 60 minutes

 Calories:335 per serving

 - 2 cups Almond flour

 1.Preheat oven to 350° F (177° C).
 Grease a 9-inch springform pan or line it with parchment paper.